Dental Admission Test (DAT)

 - CHEM 2211/L and CHEM 2212/L

-If possible, a student may wish to have GENE 3200, BCMB 3100, and a course in Physiology as well (but not required).
-Taking 3D Design, Sculpture, or Jewelry/Metals can be helpful for the Perceptual Ability section of the DAT.
+If possible, you may want to have BCMB 3100 and Statistics as well (but not required).
+Taking 3D Design (ARST 1080) can be helpful for the Perceptual Ability section of the DAT.

 When and where is the DAT offered?

 The DAT is administered through Prometric Test Centers and testing appointments are available year-round.
-Before a student can apply to take the DAT they must secure a Dental Personal Identification Number (DENTPIN).
-Once a DENTPIN is secured, a student can then submit a DAT application from ADA.org/DAT.
+Before you can apply to take the DAT you must secure a Dental Personal Identification Number (DENTPIN).
+Once a DENTPIN is secured, you can then submit your DAT application.
+To request testing accomodations, download and complete the DAT Accomodations Request Form.
 A new application must be submitted each time the DAT is taken.
-At this time and for the same price, the applicant may name as many dental schools as they wish to receive their scores.
-Students should consider having a couple of aspirational schools as well as schools where they would go and where their numbers are at or above the schools’ averages from the previous year.
+At this time and for the same price, you may name as many dental schools as you wish to receive yourt scores.
+You should consider having a couple of aspirational schools as well as schools where you would go and where your numbers are at or above the schools’ averages from the previous year.
 Adding schools later may cause a delay as well as additional fees.
-Applicants should not worry about listing schools that they might not choose to select for the AADSAS application.
+You should not worry about listing schools that you might not choose to select for the AADSAS application.

 After the application is processed, an email will be sent with instructions on how to schedule the test.
 It is recommended to wait 24 hours after receiving this email before attempting to schedule an appointment.